keptn/keptn.github.io/content/docs/0.2.0/usecases/onboard-carts-service/index.md

 1. Run the `kubectl get svc` command to get the **EXTERNAL-IP** of the Istio ingress gateway.

-    **Note:** It is highly recommended to change these credentials right after the first login.

     ```console
     $ kubectl get svc istio-ingressgateway -n istio-system
     NAME                    TYPE            CLUSTER-IP      EXTERNAL-IP       PORT(S)                            AGE